No this isn't some kind of trick. It is definitely a treat.

 Océ is seeking your visually impressive designs to showcase your talent at Autodesk University (AU) on the Océ TCS500, the world's fastest color CAD plotter.
 In short, they want designs that print nicely.
 So if you are attending AU this year, you may want to submit one of your designs in DWF format.

 The participants in the Project Freewheel collaboration sharing session provided terrific feedback.
-Being influenced from customer feedback is what Autodesk Labs is all about.
+Being influenced by customer feedback is what Autodesk Labs is all about.
 Thanks!

 We got great feedback via this session.
 Here are some of the things we learned.